MicrosoftDocs/cpp-docs/docs/ide/writing-and-refactoring-code-cpp.md

 * [Convert to Raw String Literal](refactoring/convert-to-raw-string-literal.md)
 * [Change Signature](refactoring/change-signature.md)

-## Code Style Enforcement with ClangFormat and EditorConfig
+## Code style enforcement with ClangFormat and EditorConfig

 Visual Studio 2017 and later comes with built-in support for [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html), a popular code-formatting utility for C++ based on Clang/LLVM.
 Type "ClangFormat" into [Quick Launch](/visualstudio/ide/reference/quick-launch-environment-options-dialog-box) to set it to use one of these common formats: